TheLinuxSham/qtile/README.md

+# Announcement

+This Repo is depreciated.
+I no longer use Qtile!

 # About

 These are the Dotfiles for my personal Qtile Setup.
 [Qtile](https://qtile.org/) is a tiling window manager for Linux that's written and configured solely in Python.